kaperiasamy/DesignPattern/time complexity.md

 Big O notation provides a standardized way to compare the efficiency of different algorithms.

+---
+Big O notation is a way to describe the time complexity of an algorithm, indicating how the runtime of a function grows as the size of the input increases.
+It helps in understanding the efficiency of an algorithm by focusing on the fastest-growing term and ignoring constants.

+For example:

+O(1): Constant time complexity, where the runtime does not change with the input size.
+O(n): Linear time complexity, where the runtime grows linearly with the input size.
+O(n^2): Quadratic time complexity, where the runtime grows quadratically with the input size.

+Big O notation is essential for comparing the efficiency of different algorithms, especially in coding interviews and performance optimization.

+---

 To determine the time complexity of a function, follow these steps:

 - **Identify the Basic Operations**: Look at the function and identify the basic operations (e.g., loops, recursive calls) that contribute to the runtime.